lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_gcloud_bucket.rst

 - Create a new role, with the same title and ID.
   E.g. call it `LIGHTLY_DATASET_ACCESS`.
 - Click on **"Add Permissions"**, search for `storage.objects`
-- Add the permissions `storage.objects.get`, `storage.objects.list`, and `storage.objects.create`.
+- Add the permissions `storage.objects.get`, `storage.objects.list`, `storage.objects.create`
-  The create permissions are needed if you want Lightly to create thumbnails in your bucket .
-Otherwise you can leave them away.
+  and `storage.objects.delete`.
+The create and delete permissions are needed only if you want Lightly to create thumbnails in your bucket.
+Otherwise you can leave them out.
 - After adding the permissions, create the role.

 .. figure:: ./images_gcloud_bucket/screenshot_gcloud_storage_role.jpg